How to Practice With a Gratitude Meditation Script

 Say to yourself I am grateful for this.

-Appreciate your own unique self, your individual mind, freedom of thought, imagination, creativity and desire.
-Say to yourself I am grateful for who I am.
+Appreciate your own unique self, your individual mind, freedom of thought, imagination, creativity, and desire.
+Take a deep breath and say to yourself I am grateful for who I am.

 Think of everything you have lived up to this point and the lessons these experiences have taught you.
 Feel appreciation for your innate ability to survive, to prosper, to choose happiness now no matter what.